What is the Clarion Project?

 The Clarion Project is a non-profit organization founded by Rapheal Shore that creates, funds, and disseminates anti-Muslim propaganda to influence American politics.
 Formerly known as the Clarion Fund, the organization purports that its films have been seen by 125 million people globally.

-The Clarion Project (formerly the Clarion Fund) is a nonprofit group distributing anti-Muslim propaganda films such as Obsession: Radical Islam’s War Against the West and The Third Jihad: Radical Islam’s Vision for America.
+Examples of anti-Muslim propaganda films released by the Clarion Project include Obsession: Radical Islam’s War Against the West and The Third Jihad: Radical Islam’s Vision for America.

-In 2013, the group launched the film, Honor Diaries, which explores the subject of gender violence.
+The Bridge Initiative at Georgetown University noted that Honor Diaries promotes “the view of Islam as inherently anti-women.”
 The enormous importance of eradicating violence against women from all societies is undermined by the fact that the film’s executive producers are two anti-Islam activists, Ayaan Hirisi Ali and Raphael Shore.

 In 2008, the Clarion Fund attracted considerable attention when allegations emerged of their efforts to influence the 2008 presidential election through the widespread distribution of 28 million copies of Obsession to voters in 14 battleground states.
 Investigative journalist Justin Elliot uncovered a notable $17.7 million contribution that had likely originated from Chicago-based industrialist Barre Seid, channeled through the Donors Capital Fund in Virginia according to its 2008 IRS filing.